The real and imaginative adventures of Dennis Spielman

 Missing Memories

 This story is number 3 in The Sounds’ serial, with Body Drop and Testing Predictions on an Abandoned Village being the first two.
-Be sure to visit the new Serials section to catch up on continuing stories.
+Be sure to visit The Sounds webpage to catch up on continuing stories.

 “How do we find affected parents?”
-Haley said to her music player and then pressed the shuffle button. “‘Guided by Angels.’”
+Haley asked the music player aloud, her voice low and deliberate.
+She pressed the shuffle button. “‘Guided by Angels,’” she read.

 “Found one!”
 Robin said, pointing to a fountain with three statues of angels.